What is the SQE?

 Learn more: SQE2 assessment specification

-Performance in each of the exercises will be assessed on a scale from A to F, with trained assessors making global professional judgments.
-Their judgements are related to the standard of competency of the assessment as set out in the SQE2 Assessment Specification, namely that of the just competent Day One solicitor (Threshold Standard).
+Performance in each of the exercises or stations will be assessed on a scale from A to F, with trained assessors making global professional judgments.
+Their judgements are related to the standard of competency of the assessment as set out in the SQE2 Assessment Specification, namely that of the just competent Day One solicitor (defined as level three of the SRA’s Threshold Standard).

-Each type of exercise has assessment criteria which are set out in the SQE2 Assessment Specification.
-Marking is based on performance on each of the assessment criteria judged on a scale from A-F as follows:
+Each station has assessment criteria which are set out in the SQE2 Assessment Specification.
+Marking is based on performance on each of the assessment criteria for that station judged on a scale from A-F as follows:

 The marking criteria for each of the exercises has been divided into marks for skills and marks for application of law.
-Each station has a percentage score calculated from the marks awarded for application of law, and for skills, which are combined with equal weighting to provide a total score for each station.
+Each station has a percentage score calculated from the marks awarded for application of law, and for skills.
+Therefore the marks relating to legal skills are averaged into a single ‘skills’ score, and marks for the application of legal knowledge into a single ‘law’ score.
+These are combined with equal weighting to provide a total score for each station.
 The final candidate percentage score is an average of the 16 station totals.
 This is to make sure that adequate weighting is given to the quality of the advice provided.

 Learn more: Marking and standard setting policy